 6. List your assets.

 List what you have for investment accounts, retirement accounts, real estate, and personal property.
 Think about whether you have any intention of selling a property.
 Those include investment portfolios, pension income, Social Security, and any other assets you might have.
 When evaluating these, it’s important to note how the money you withdraw will be taxed.
-A good decumulation strategy can help reduce taxes in retirement and ensure stable distributions.
+A good withdrawal strategy can help reduce taxes in retirement and ensure stable distributions.

 7. Evaluate debt and personal savings

 It’s not necessary to have zero debt when you retire; however, large amounts of debt can be stressful while on a fixed income.
 Before you retire, look at your debts and make a plan to reduce or eliminate them.
 Also, identify any current and future debts and build a balance sheet.
-In addition to reducing debt, you should also have a personal emergency fund of three to six months of expenses saved up.
-While nearing retirement, you should have closer to six, if possible.
+In addition to reducing debt, you should also have a personal emergency fund of three to six months of expenses saved up; while nearing retirement, you should have closer to six, if possible.

 8. Use benchmarks